 Once you have the required proof/documentation defined above, you must apply for the driver license, ID card or instruction permit in person at a DMV office.
 Use the links below for detailed information and instructions:

 Note: Having a valid Driver License, Instruction Permit or ID Card from another state does not exempt you from any Oregon application requirements.

 Titling and Registering Your Vehicle in Oregon

 Within 30 days of becoming a resident of or domiciled in Oregon you must title and register your vehicle, including obtaining Oregon license plates.
 Oregon requires that you title a vehicle in Oregon if you want to register it here.
-Once you title in Oregon, registration from another state is not valid in Oregon.
-Use the links below for detailed information and instructions:
+Follow the steps below to title and register your out of state vehicle:

 Note: If you live in Multnomah County you may be subject to additional registration fees, $19 per year for passenger vehicles and a one time $10 fee for permanent heavy trailer registrations.
 Visit Multnomah County's Web site for more information.